tdkehoe/firebase-emulator-tutorial/README.md

-# Writing Firebase Cloud Functions on the Firebase Emulator
+# Writing Firebase Cloud Functions with the Firebase Emulator and Angular.

 This tutorial will show you how to write Triggerable and Callable Firebase Cloud Functions using the Firebase Local Emulator Suite.
+We'll learn how to call and trigger the functions from Angular.

 There is official documentation for the [Emulator](https://firebase.google.com/docs/emulator-suite) and for [Cloud Functions](https://firebase.google.com/docs/functions).